Ever wondered about the true cost of selling a house?

 How much to sell a house when buying?

-Many sellers are also buying at the same time.
-While some rent beforehand to avoid doing both at once, many don’t.
+Many sellers are buying and selling property at the same time.
+While some rent beforehand to avoid doing both at once, most don’t.

 Therefore, naturally, you have to straddle the cost of buying simultaneously.
 Some of the charges to consider include: